 - How did you get into wine?

 I’m a wine lover – first.
-And I’m fascinated by the product of a place.
-When I taste a specific wine, I taste a certain place, which appeals to my sense of wanderlust.
+I’m fascinated by the product of a place.
+When I taste a specific wine, I taste a certain place – which appeals to my sense of wanderlust.
 I was in France last year and fell in love with Chablis.
-I love the Finger Lakes region in New York, the Umpqua Valley in Oregon, the Mosel, the Mount Etna region in Sicily, and Tokaj.
-I could go on and on; every region has its unique nuances and charm that make wine so fascinating and appealing.
+I love the Finger Lakes region in New York, the Umpqua Valley in Oregon, Mosel, the Mount Etna wine region in Sicily, and Tokaj.
+I could go on and on.
+Every region has its unique nuances and charm that make wine so fascinating and appealing.
 It’s an endless journey.

 - The more you learn, the less you know.
-We can relate to that especially when it comes to wine.
-What got you into Croatian wine?
+We can relate to that, especially when it comes to wine.
+What turned you on to Croatian wine?

 My father is originally from a tiny island off the coast of Croatia.
 When I was 16, he asked if I wanted to see where he was from.
-Of course, I said yes.
-A few years later, he took me there and I had my first glass of Dingač, a 1983 vintage no less.
-I fell in love instantly.
-I proceeded to ask a ton of questions about Dingač but back then people in Croatia simply told me: it’s a wine, or it’s a grape, or that’s where the wine is from – nobody could give me a concise answer.
-Years later, I found out that Dingač is a place on the Peljesač peninsula and it became a mythical place to me.
+Of course I said yes.
+A few years later, he took me there, and I had my first glass of Dingač – a 1983 vintage no less.
+I fell in love instantly and proceeded to ask a ton of questions about Dingač.
+But back then, people in Croatia simply told me: it’s a wine, or it’s a grape, or that’s where the wine is from – nobody could give me a concise answer.
+Years later, I found out that Dingač is a place on the Pelješac peninsula, and it became a mythical place to me.

-- And now your name is almost a synonym for Croatian wine!
+- And now “Cliff Rames” is almost a synonym for Croatian wine!
 What can Croatian wine offer to the world?

-So often well-made wines can transport you to a place and Croatian wines do that for me.
+So often, well-made wines can transport you to a place; Croatian wines do that for me.
 There are about 130 indigenous varieties in Croatia, although perhaps only three dozen exist in commercial production.
 These grapes have funky names and make wines that taste like nothing else on earth.
 The trend in the wine world today is authenticity.
 People want food, wine, and stories that are real.
 Croatia can offer that.
 It is a magical place with some great stories to tell.

 - The movement towards authenticity has certainly opened up a new playground on the world stage for lesser-known wine regions, exotic wines, and artisanal wine producers.
 Has the Croatian wine wave caught on internationally or does it need a jolt?

-I have been working on Wines of Croatia for ten years.
-There are a lot more Croatian wines available in today’s US market but not as many as I would like to see.
-I am a little disappointed but there are some talented importers bringing in some good stuff.
+I have been working on Wines of Croatia for 10 years.
+There are a lot more Croatian wines available in today’s US market, but not as many as I would like to see.
+I am a little disappointed, but there are a few talented importers bringing in some good stuff.
 The thing is that these importers are regional and don’t have the national outreach yet.
-Things are getting better but there is still a lot of work to do here in the USA.
+Things are getting better, but there is still a lot of work to do here in the USA.

 - For the benefit of wine travelers, would you tell us more about the major wine regions in Croatia and their differences?